 CAMILLE A. VILLAR, Managing Director, Vista Land Commercial Division.
-Ms. Villar, graduated from Ateneo de Manila University with the degree of Bachelor of Science in Management.
-She obtained her Masters in Business Administration, Global Executive MBA Program from the Instituto de Estudios Superiores de la Eprese (IESE) Business School, Barcelona, Spain.
+Ms. Villar, graduated from Ateneo de Manila University with a degree in Bachelor of Science in Management.
+She took Management in Business Administration, Global Executive MBA Program in Instituto de Estudios Superiores de la Eprese (IESE) Business School, Barcelona, Spain.
 She joined the Corporate Communications Group of Brittany in 2007 until she assumed the position of Managing Director of Vista Land Commercial.
-She is a Director of Vistamalls, Inc. (formerly Starmalls, Inc.) and Golden MV Holdings, Inc. (formerly Golden Bria Holdings, Inc.).
-She is also the Concurrent President of All Value Holdings Corp., and the Vice Chairman of AllHome Corp. and AllDay Marts, Inc. Ms. Villar is currently a Congresswoman, representing Las Pinas City.
+She is a Director of Vistamalls, Inc. (formerly Starmalls, Inc.) and Golden Bria Holdings, Inc. She is also the Concurrent President of All Value Holdings Corp., and the Vice Chairman of AllHome Corp.
+Ms. Villar is currently a Congresswoman, representing Las Pinas City.